-After the schedule adjustment period ends at the start of each term, faculty must complete attendance confirmation for each course by logging in to RaiderNet and verifying that each student on the roster has attended the class at least once.
+After the schedule adjustment period ends at the start of each term, faculty must complete attendance confirmation according to the reporting period identified in the Academic Calendar for each course by logging in to RaiderNet and verifying that each student on the roster has attended the class at least once.
 The U.S. Department of Education defines attendance as a student's engagement in an academic activity.
 For online courses, the submission of an assignment, completion of a quiz, participation in an academic-related discussion board item, or a student-initiated email conversation about coursework may be considered attendance in the course.
 According to the U.S. Department of Education, logging into the LMS does not constitute attendance in the course, as a login does not qualify as academic engagement.